royerlab/napari-chatgpt/README.md

 Install [napari](napari.org) in the environment using conda-forge: (very important on Apple M1/M2)

     conda install -c conda-forge napari

+**Or**, with pip:

+    pip install napari

-Install the repo in the environment:
+Install napari-chatgpt in the environment:

     pip install napari-chatgpt